It is important to get tested even if you've been vaccinated as you may still be able to carry the virus and pass it on to others.

 Contact tracing is part of the NHS test and trace approach to containing the virus.

-Designated businesses and organisations, including hospitality, close contact services and leisure venues, have a legal requirement to maintain records of customers, visitors and staff for NHS Test and Trace from Thursday, 24 September 2020.
-They will also be required to display the official NHS QR code posters.
+Designated businesses and organisations, including hospitality, close contact services and leisure venues, are encouraged to maintain records of customers, visitors and staff for NHS Test and Trace and display the official NHS QR code posters.

 How does the local contact tracing work?

-We've introduced a tier 2 contact tracing for everyone who lives in the borough of Rochdale.
+We've introduced a local contact tracing system for everyone who lives in the borough of Rochdale.
 This means: